asomoza/image_gen_aux/src/image_gen_aux/upscalers/README.md

 ### Scale

-The scale is automatically obtained from the model but you can override the scale with the `scale` argumen:
+The scale is automatically obtained from the model but can be overridden with the `scale` argument:

 ```python
 image = upscaler(original, scale=2)